GABRYCA/earnapp-java-watcher/README.md

 # earnapp-java-watcher
-An Earnapp Discord Webhook that shows total earnings each hour, made for personal use, using my custom unofficial Earnapp API in Java.
-Also features MySQL support for my own earnapp-earnings-graphs.
+An Earnapp **Discord Webhook** that shows total earnings each hour, made for personal use, using my custom unofficial Earnapp API in Java.
+Also features MySQL support for my own _earnapp-earnings-graphs_.

 # Build:
-Run gradle build, then use the jar in your build/libs/ Folder with the name of "java-earnapp-watcher-X.X-SNAPSHOT-all.jar".
+Run `gradle build`, then find the jar in your `build/libs/` folder with the name of `java-earnapp-watcher-X.X-SNAPSHOT-all.jar`, make sure to use the jar with `-all` at the end of the name.

 # Run:
-To run the program, <b>You need Java 18 or higher</b>, then just run:
+To run the program, _**You need Java 18 or higher**_, then just run:
-- java -jar java-earnapp-watcher-X.X-SNAPSHOT-all.jar
+- `java -jar java-earnapp-watcher-X.X-SNAPSHOT-all.jar`

-Replacing X.X with the version of earnapp.
+Replacing `X.X` with the build version.

-Then edit your config.json with the required data, MySQL is option as well as the webhook (you may want to disable it for troubleshooting).
+Then edit your `config.json` with the required data, MySQL is optional as well as the webhooks (you may want to disable it for troubleshooting).

 # Features: